-Maximizing Opportunity (Not Profits) Is The Name Of The Game
+Maximizing Opportunity (Not Profits) Is the Name of the Game

+Learning is thinking with other people's ideas.
 The trick is to associate, adapt, magnify, substitute and rearrange.

 In most firms, market strategy tends to be intuitive based upon traditional patterns of behavior, which have proven successful in the past.